dendronhq/dendron-docs/vault/pkg.md

 This goes over all packages in the dendron monorepo

-To understand how to navigate these packages, see [[here|dendron://dendron.docs/pkg.schema]]
+To understand how to navigate these packages, see the [[schema|dendron://dendron.docs/pkg.schema]]

 ## User Facing